sahilrajput03/sahilrajput03/README.md

 - Select some text and select ***Read selection in ShiftReader*** in the menu.
 - OR you may click on the blue square box icon on in the extension to activate it.
+- TIP: Use up/down arrow to increase/decrease speed.

 other tools if you wanna try: